udevbe/greenfield/docs/pages/design/index.md

 - `touch "$HOME/$XAUTHORITY"`
 - `xauth add "${HOST}":1 . "$(xxd -l 16 -p /dev/urandom)"`

-This will start a development build+run.
-You should now see something that says `Compositor proxy started.
-Listening on port 8081`.
-You can also adjust some things in `src/config.yaml`.

-{: .note }
-> Firefox needs to be at least at version 113 and `dom.workers.modules.enabled` preference needs to be set to true.
-To change preferences in Firefox, visit `about:config`.

 You should now have a Wayland compositor running on your system, so let's start some applications.
 Most recent GTK3/4 applications (like gnome-terminal) should auto-detect the compositor-proxy and simply connect without issues or extra setup.
 QT applications often require an extra `-platform wayland` parameter.
 If your application can't connect, try setting the `WAYLAND_DISPLAY` environment variable to the value that was printed by compositor-proxy. ie if you see `Listening on: WAYLAND_DISPLAY=\"wayland-0\".` then set the environment variable `export WAYLAND_DISPLAY=wayland-0`.

+{: .note }
+> Firefox needs to be at least at version 113 and `dom.workers.modules.enabled` preference needs to be set to true.
+To change preferences in Firefox, visit `about:config`.

 After starting an application, you should see a message appear in the log output of the compositor-proxy that we started earlier: `New websocket connected.`.